-To summarize, in addition to being able to factor integers, you can factor polynomials over C and R using polroots, over F_p using factormod, over F{p^k} using factorff, over Q_p using factorpadic, over Q using factor, and over number fields using factor or nffactor.
-Note however that factor itself will try to guess intelligently over which ring you want to factor: try
+To summarize, in addition to being able to factor integers, you can factor polynomials over \mathbf{C} using polroots, over \mathbf{R} using factor(,1.0), over finite fields using factor(, p), over \mathbf{Q}p using factor(, $\mathbf{O}(p^n)$), over \mathbf{Q} using factor, and over the number field $\mathbf{Q}[t]/(T)$ using factor(, T).
+Note however that factor itself will guess intelligently over which ring you want to factor: try

 '''

 pol = x^2 + 1;

 factor(pol)

 factor(pol 1.)

 factor(pol (1 + 0I))

 factor(pol (1 + 0.I))

 factor(pol Mod(1,2))

 factor(pol Mod(1, Mod(1,3)(t^2+1)))

+pol2 = x^2 + y^2;

+factor(pol2)

+factor(pol2 Mod(1,5))

 '''

-In the present version 2.9.5, it is not possible to factor over other rings than the ones mentioned above.
-For example gp cannot directly factor multivariate polynomials, although it is not too hard to write a simple-minded Kronecker's substitution to reduce to the univariate case.
-(Exercise!)
+In the present version 2.13.3, it is not possible to factor over other base rings than the ones mentioned above, but multivariate polynomials over those rings are allowed as shown in the last examples.
 Other functions related to factoring are padicappr, polrootsmod, polrootspadic, polsturm.
 Play with them a little.

 '''

-Finally, type polsym(pol3, 20)
+Finally, type polsym(pol2, 20)

 '''

-where pol3 was defined above.
-This gives the sum of the k-th powers of the roots of pol3 up to k = 20, of course computed using Newton's formula and not using polroots.
-You notice that every odd sum is zero (expected, since the polynomial is even), but also that the signs follow a regular pattern and that the (non-zero) absolute values are powers of 2.
-This is true: prove it, and more precisely find an explicit formula for the k-th symmetric power not involving (non-rational) algebraic numbers.
+where pol2 was defined above.
+This gives the sum of the k-th powers of the roots of pol2 up to k=20, of course computed using Newton's formula and not using polroots.
+You notice that every odd sum is zero (expected, since the polynomial is even), but also that the signs follow a regular pattern and that the (nonzero) absolute values are powers of 2.
+This is true: prove it, and more precisely find an explicit formula for the k-th symmetric power not involving (nonrational) algebraic numbers.